 10 credits of writing-intensive coursework (not including the 5 credits of English composition required for admission)2

-10 credits of Individuals and Societies (I&S) coursework
+10 credits of Arts and Humanities (A&H) coursework

-10 additional credits in any of the above areas of knowledge (VLPA, I&S, and NW)
+10 additional credits in any of the above areas of knowledge (A&H, SSc, and/or NSc)

 50 credits of upper division (300- and 400-level) coursework (upper division courses counting toward major or general university requirements may count toward this requirement)